rust-lang/rfcs/text/0000-discriminant-bits.md

 # Motivation
 [motivation]: #motivation

 Rust encourages using enums to encode data with multiple variants.
-And example of this can be found in the [game of life tutorial][game-of-life-tutorial].
+An example of this can be found in the [game of life tutorial][game-of-life-tutorial].

 ```rust
 enum Cell {